FAQs Updated March 31, 2011

 Renting A Bicycle: Right across the street.

 Renting A Scooter: Not unless you want to test out the Cozumel hospital.
-They are extremely dangerous in Cozumel for a variety of reasons: the insane traffic, the road conditions, the aggressive auto and taxi drivers, and the poor rental scooter maintenance (such as bald tires).
-The numbers of tourists who rent scooters and end up in hospitals if not sent home by Medivac are legendary.
+They are extremely dangerous in Cozumel for a variety of reasons: the insane traffic, the road conditions, the aggressive auto and taxi drivers, and the poor rental scooter maintenance (such as bald tires, faulty brakes, etc.).
+The number of tourists who rent scooters and end up in hospitals --if not sent home by air ambulance -- are legendary.
 You don't want to hear the horror stories.
 Please don't rent a scooter.

 Restaurants in the tourist area serve bottled water and purified ice.